kmalakoff/esm-require-directory/README.md

 - recursive (boolean) - traverse modules recursively.
 Default: false.
 - paths (boolean) - modules returned as an object with relative paths vs as an array.
 Default: false.
 - filename (boolean) - only return the filename without the extension.
 Default: true for paths.
-- default (boolean) - extract default from es6 modules.
+- default (boolean) - extract default from esm modules.
 Default: true.
 - extensions (array) - the file extension types to process.
 Default: ['.mjs']